openbabel/documentation/Fingerprints/spectrophore.rst

 contributions of each property from which one wants to calculate a
 |spec| from.
 In the current implementation, four atomic properties are
-converted into a |spec|; these four properties include the atomic partial charges, the atomic lipohilicities, the atomic shape deviations and the atomic electrophilicities.
+converted into a |spec|; these four properties include the atomic partial charges, the atomic lipophilicities, the atomic shape deviations and the atomic electrophilicities.
 The atomic partial charges and atomic electrophilicity properties are calculated using the electronegativity equalisation method (EEM) as described by Bultinck and coworkers [bll2002]_ [blc2003]_.